Home » Guides » Mastering the Button Position: Tips and Strategies

 Button Strategy and Tips

-Below, you’ll learn tips and strategies for finding yourself on the button.
-You’ll quickly learn why it’s considered the optimal position in poker.
+Below, you’ll learn poker button tips and strategies.
+You’ll quickly learn why it’s considered the optimal position in poker, and why its relation to flop, turn, and river cards is a key part of any strategy.

 Steal the Blinds

 If nobody raises before you and the players in the blinds seem hesitant, it’s a good idea to raise.
 Your hand’s strength doesn’t matter much in this spot, especially if most players are playing tight.
-With this maneuver, you might steal the blinds, and there’s minimal risk.
+With this maneuver, you might steal the blinds.
+If those two positions are using an obvious blind vs blind poker strategy, there’s minimal risk.

 Widen Your Range